ffrgb/yanic/docs/docs_configuration.md

 ### ip
 {% method %}
 IP is the own address which is used for sending.
-If not set or set with empty string it will take the link-local address of the interface.
+If not set or set with empty string it will take an address of ifname.
-(Needed in babel for a mesh-network wide routeable ip addreess)
 {% sample lang="toml" %}
 ```toml
 ip                = "fe80::..."